-2.2.3.
+2.3.3.
 Probability of Attack

-Presented levels from low to high determined based on the characteristics described in point 3.1 below.
+Presented levels from low to high determined based on the characteristics described in Section 3.1.

-2.2.4.
+2.3.4.
 Typical Severity

 The impact of carrying out a particular attack; separate concept, different from the analysis of the asset at which this attack is directed.
 Presented levels are from low to high.